Anmoldeepsingh0001/first_swift_app/README.md

 # first_swift_app
-Download latest version 12.5 from app store of xcode three option we will see and select second option select single view appoption important to name the Product while initaiting the progarm we have two language i.e swift and objective c after that we can also upload our work on github in identity option put dislay name e.g "Myfirstapp" in the right side we have "option launcscreen board" or Splash screen. its your first acitivity that shows when you start building application. in the toolbar we have options like heirarchy,debugging,run,breakpoints etc.
+Download latest version 12.5 from app store of xcode Three options we will be there and select second option Then select single view app option
+It's important to name the Product while initiating the progarm we have two language i.e swift and objective c
+After that we can also upload our work on github
+In identity option put dislay name e.g "Myfirstapp"
+In the right side we have "option launchscreen board" or Splash screen. its our first acitivity that shows when we start building application.
+In the toolbar we have options like hierarchy,debugging,run,breakpoints etc.

 Assests = resources in the android studio.
-AppDelegate.swift is a application life cycle like in android Activiry life cycle. you have label,buttons,scrollbar etc in the toolkit.
-By drag and drop on the controller scene we can use that. in the xcode we have different type of coustom text styles like bold,italic.
+AppDelegate.swift is a application life cycle like in android Activiry life cycle. we have label,buttons,scrollbar etc in the toolkit.
+By drag and drop on the controller screen we can use that.
+In the xcode we have different type of coustom text styles like bold,italic.

 Decalare variable e.g